Natural Wine Definition

 1. The Vineyard – must be not irrigated.
-This means that the fruit does not uptake artificial moisture as from dammed water or bore water.
+This means that the fruit does not uptake artificial moisture as from dammed water or underground water.
 This means that the water is sourced by the (quite resourceful) vines – making for high-quality fruit.

 Fermentation via natural yeasts (another gift from the Gods of wine).
-Thereafter the must is pressed by any means practicable.
+Thereafter, the must is pressed by any means practicable.
 Duncan uses a basket press, to extract the partially fermented juice.

 This means very little to no sediment most of which can be avoided by age settling prior to bottling and decanting after opening on the part of the consumer.
 Any protein haze is a natural part of the process of maturation.

 4. The still wine should be sealed with cork as it is a naturally sustainable product.
 Cork is a renewable resource and uses 1/2 the electricity to produce, and hence half the CO2 than alternatives like aluminium.
 Unfortunately, electrical energy is cheap and aluminium screw caps are about half the price of corks.
 Pet Nat and Sparkling wines may have a crown seal.
 They keep longer.

 Want to know more about Australian Natural Wine?

 Want to know more about Australian Natural Wine?
 ABC natural wine article

 In conclusion, organic natural wines are better for you and the environment.
 Enjoy in moderation.